tensorflow/tensorflow/tensorflow/lite/g3doc/android/play_services.md

 *   Audio library: `org.tensorflow:tensorflow-lite-task-audio-play-services`
 *   Text library: `org.tensorflow:tensorflow-lite-task-text-play-services`

-Add one of the dependencies to your app project code to access the Play Services API for TensorFlow Lite.
-For example, to implement a vision task:
+Add one of the dependencies to your app project code to access the Play services API for TensorFlow Lite.
+For example, use the following to implement a vision
+task:

 ```
 dependencies {
 ...
-    implementation 'org.tensorflow:tensorflow-lite-task-vision-play-services:0.4.2-beta03'
+    implementation 'org.tensorflow:tensorflow-lite-task-vision-play-services:0.4.2'
 ...
 }
 ```